Strezless-Musick-Prodz/adpn-cli/README.md

 	adpn verify 'gitlab:adpnet/adpn---general#77'

-Verifies the AU referenced in Gitlab repository adpnet/adpn---general, issue #77.
+... verifies the AU referenced in Gitlab repository `adpnet/adpn---general`, issue #77.

 Sample output (to be pasted into the Gitlab Issue, or otherwise sent back to the ingest manager):